zimgong/AgiBot-World/README.md

 ## License and Citation📄   <a name="liscenseandcitation"></a>

 All the data and code within this repo are under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-Please consider citing our project if it helps your research.
-For the full authorship and detailed contributions, please refer to [contributions](CONTRIBUTING.md).
+- Please consider citing our work either way below if it helps your research.
+- For the full authorship and detailed contributions, please refer to [contributions](CONTRIBUTING.md).

 ```BibTeX